 This command allows WINDOWS or UNIX shell commands to be given from APL.)
 SH is a synonym of) CMD.
 Either command may be given in either environment (WINDOWS or UNIX) with exactly the same effect.)
 SH is probably more natural for the UNIX user.
 This section describes the behaviour of) SH and) CMD under UNIX.
-See "Windows Command Processor: " on page 450 for a discussion of their behaviour under WINDOWS.
+See Windows Command Processor on page 502 for a discussion of their behaviour under WINDOWS.

-The system commands $\square SH$ and $\square CMD$ provide similar facilities but may be executed from within APL code.
+The system functions SH and CMD provide similar facilities but may be executed from within APL code.
+For further information, see Execute (UNIX) Command on page 421 and Execute Windows Command on page 231.